Our romantic 3 days in Paris itinerary

 We recommend spending around 3,5 hours around the museum.
 Start early, as early as you can, and pre-purchase your ticket in advance.

 If you want a Michelin experience in Paris, head to the Restaurant Kei, a fancy French Restaurant which opens at 12:30, just in time for lunch.
 The menu is a French - Japanese fusion so expect some delicious, magical dishes.

 For less sophisticated food yet delightful and colourful, try the Le Bistrot d'Eustache.
-It does get pretty busy during lunchtime so make sure you don't mind waiting for a few minutes.
+It does get pretty busy during lunchtime, so make sure you don't mind waiting for a few minutes.